For advice, choose the description below that best fits your situation:

 Try and get an elective in the desired specialty before transferring.
 This allows you to try it out, not as a final year clerk rotating through 6-8 weeks of something but with a view to a residency training program and career in that chosen specialty.
 The post clerkship perspective is very different.
 It also gives you and the accepting program a sense of ‘fit’ for the specialty.

 Contact the program director or assistant of the specialty you are interested in and ask what they would recommend to improve your chances.
 You may or may not get a response but it lets them know you are interested and they may outline their program transfer process, even in a formal letter email, that may help.

 Please remember that the central PGME Office does not have influence over how many or who the programs choose to accept for transfer.
 Numbers of positions are determined by capacity and then each program follows a standard process to determine who, if any, of the candidates applying they will accept.
 Offers for transfers are not binding like CARMs.

 Please see the following transfer policies for details:

 For further questions regarding the transfer policy or transfer requirements please contact Maureen Morris.

-If you have questions regarding career indecision, appointments to speak with Dr. Susan Edwards, Director of Resident Wellness, can be made through the Wellness Coordinator, Diana Nuss.
+If you have questions regarding career indecision, appointments to speak with Dr. Heather Flett, Acting Director of Postgraduate Wellness, can be made through the Wellness Coordinator, Diana Nuss.